-: INTEGER is the class of all integers and is a subclass of : NUMBER.
+:INTEGER is the class of all integers and is a subclass of :NUMBER.
 As with numbers in general, OKBC makes no guarantees about the precision of integers.

 '''

-STRING

-class
+:STRING class

+'''

 :STRING is the class of all text strings. :STRING is a subclass of :INDIVIDUAL.

-:SYMBOL
+'''

-class
+:SYMBOL class

+'''

 : SYMBOL is the class of all symbols. : SYMBOL is a subclass of : SEXPR.

+'''

-class
+:LIST class

-: LTST
+'''

 :LIST is the class of all lists. :LIST is a subclass of :INDIVIDUAL.

 Facets

-The standard facet names in OKBC have been derived from the Knowledge Representation System Specification

-(KRSS) [6] and the Ontolingua Frame Ontology.
-KRSS is a common denominator for description logic systems

-such as LOOM[5], CLASSIC [1], and BACK [7].
-The Ontolingua Frame Ontology defines a frame language as an

-extension to KIF.
-KIF plus the Ontolingua Frame Ontology is the representation language used in Stanford

-University's Ontolingua System [3].
-Both KRSS and Ontolingua were developed as part of DARPA's Knowledge
+The standard facet names in OKBC have been derived from the Knowledge Representation System Specification (KRSS) [6] and the Ontolingua Frame Ontology.
+KRSS is a common denominator for description logic systems such as LOOM[5], CLASSIC [1], and BACK [7].
+The Ontolingua Frame Ontology defines a frame language as an extension to KIF.
+KIF plus the Ontolingua Frame Ontology is the representation language used in Stanford University's Ontolingua System [3].
+Both KRSS and Ontolingua were developed as part of DARPA's Knowledge Sharing Effort.

-Sharing Effort.

-:VALUE-TYPE

-facet

-The :VALUE-TYPE facet specifies a type restriction on the values of a slot of a frame.
-Each value of the

-:VALUE - TYPE facet denotes a class.
-A value C for facet :VALUE - TYPE of slot S of frame F means that every

-value of slot S of frame F must be an instance of the class C. That is,

-(=> (:VALUE-TYPE ?S ?F ?C)

-(and (class ?C)

-(=> (holds ?S ?F ?V) (instance-of ?V ?C))))

-(=> (template-facet-value :VALUE-TYPE ?S ?F ?C)

-(and (class ?C)

-(=> (template-slot-value ?S ?F ?V) (instance-of ?V ?C))))

-The first axiom provides the semantics of the :VALUE-TYPE facet for own slots and the second provides the

-semantics for template slots.
-Note that if the :VALUE -TYPE facet has multiple values for a slot S of a frame F,

 '''

+:VALUE-TYPE facet

+'''

+The : VALUE-TYPE facet specifies a type restriction on the values of a slot of a frame.
+Each value of the : VALUE-TYPE facet denotes a class.
+A value C for facet : VALUE-TYPE of slot S of frame F means that every value of slot S of frame F must be an instance of the class C. That is:

+The first axiom provides the semantics of the :VALUE-TYPE facet for own slots and the second provides the semantics for template slots.
+Note that if the :VALUE-TYPE facet has multiple values for a slot S of a frame F, then the values of slot S of frame F must be an instance of every class denoted by the values of :VALUE-TYPE.

-A value for : VALUE - TYPE can be a KIF term of the following form:
+A value for : VALUE-TYPE can be a KIF term of the following form:

-A OKBC-class is any entity x for which (class x) is true or that is a standard OKBC class described in Section 2.10.1.
+A OKBC-class is any entity X for which (class X) is true or that is a standard OKBC class described in Section 2.10.1.
 A OKBC-value is any entity.
 The union expression allows the specification of a disjunction of classes (e.g., either a dog or a cat), and the set-of expression allows the specification of an explicitly enumerated set of possible values for the slot (e.g., either Clyde, Fred, or Robert).